LukeGrahamLandry/franca/devlog.md

       but together i've lost a lot of speed.
 - that seems to have broke compiler/test.fr/run_and_check() on linux somehow. but if i try it on the last commit that worked in actions it also seems broken so who even knows anymore.
+  - ok so as a seperate problem unpacking a dep for examples/prospero.fr is fucked on orb so i bamboozled myself when i tried to check an old commit.
+  - builtin_static_memmove only works if raw_from_ptr is #unsafe_noop_cast,
+    but the static_memmove constant has the same bytes either way so the actual problem is elsewhere?
+      - tho as a seperate thing, i don't like that those bytes change depending on the rest of your compilation context.
+        (it's just the mangled name changes because it has a funcid in it so it's not a repro problem, it's just dumb).

 ## (Aug 5)